First Aid Accident & Emergency

 Does a defibrillator restart a stopped heart?

-No, one of the biggest myths associated with defibrillators is that they restart the heart once it has completed stopped—this is not correct.
+No, one of the biggest myths associated with Public Access Defibrillators is that they restart the heart once it has completely stopped—this is not correct.
 Defibrillators work to identify any irregular fibrillating heart rhythms (like those that occur during a Sudden Cardiac Arrest) and then shock the heart so that it can return to its natural rhythm.
-Defibrillator don’t look for a ‘flat lined heart ‘ and cant shock it back to life, drugs are used in this case.
+Defibrillators don’t look for a ‘flat lined heart ‘ and can’t shock it back to life, drugs are used in this case.

 Can Defibrillator batteries be recycled?